metrosir/sd_dreambooth_extension/README.md

 *Use EMA* - Use estimated moving averages when training the unet.
 Purportedly, this is better for generating images, but seems to have a minimal effect on training results.
 Uses more VRAM.

+*Use 8Bit Adam* - Enable this to save VRAM.
+Should now work on both windows and Linux without needing WSL.

-*Mixed Precision* - When using 8bit AdamW, you *must* set this to fp16 or bf16.
+*Mixed Precision* - When using 8Bit Adam, you *must* set this to fp16 or bf16.
 Bf16 precision is only supported by newer GPUs, and enabled/disabled by default.

 *Memory Attention* - Type of attention to use.
-Choices are: 'default': usually fastest, but use most VRAM; 'xformers': slower, uses less VRAM, can only be used with *Mixed Precision* = 'fp16' (no impact on Apple Silicon); 'flash_attention': slowest, requires lowest
+Choices are: 'default': usually fastest, but use most VRAM; 'xformers': slower, uses less VRAM, can only be used with *Mixed Precision* = 'fp16'; 'flash_attention': slowest, requires lowest VRAM.
-VRAM.

 *Don't Cache Latents* - Why is this not just called "cache" latents?
 Because that's what the original script uses, and